PublicI/fec-loader/README.md

 # fec-loader

-A set of flexible command line utilities designed to discover, convert and load raw FEC filings into a database.
+A set of flexible command line utilities designed to discover, convert and load raw FEC filings into a database in a fast, streaming manner.
 Requires Node and Bash.

 To convert a filing to newline-separated JSON without installing, try:
 ```bash